equinix-labs/kubernetes-addons-on-equinix-metal-workshop/docs/parts/part2.md

 <!-- See https://squidfunk.github.io/mkdocs-material/reference/ -->
-# Part 2: Kubernetes Add-ons Deployment and Configuration
+# Part 2: Kubernetes Addons Deployment and Configuration

 The following steps require that you be familiar with HashiCorp Terraform modules.
 For more info, please read [Terraform's documentation](https://developer.hashicorp.com/terraform/tutorials/modules/module).
 The steps below will guide you to deploy a Kubernetes cluster with Kubernetes addons with Terraform modules in an automated fashion.